 tl;dr: The user is paramount.
 Each of your decisions should be justified by its impact on the user.

 Some candidates are reluctant to contradict the interviewer or provide alternative ideas.
 We want the opposite.
-If you have a good idea,advocate for your position.
-I prefer candidates who will contradict me, as long as they back up their ideas with arguments, stories, or examples.
+If you have a good idea, advocate for your position.
+Just be sure to back up your ideas with arguments, stories, or examples.
 The more you can articulate the reason for your beliefs, the better.

 Go ahead and keep throwing ideas out there.
 I’ll shoot down some of them, but don’t be daunted.
 It may take 10 ideas before we discover a gem.
 (This is how all design works, not just in an interview setting.)